 Bladder health is important to know a little about, especially for women’s health.
-Women often experience bladder conditions like, leaking urine (incontinence), frequent urination, and need to always get up at night to pee (nocturia).
+Women often experience bladder conditions like leaking urine (incontinence), frequent urination, and the need to always get up at night to pee (nocturia).

-Most bladder issues simply go untreated.
+Most bladder issues go untreated.
 This could be due to the embarrassing nature of this common health issue for women.
-But women should speak up when talking to a doctor to help rid bladder issues, or get to the root cause of them.
+But women should speak up when talking to a doctor to help rid bladder issues or get to the root cause of them.

-Let’s take a closer look at 9 bladder important things women need to know about bladder health.
+Let’s take a closer look at nine bladder important things women need to know about bladder health.

 9 Bladder Health Issues Women Need To Know